 - 83. The CASS auditor shall obtain an understanding of the control environment relevant to client assets.
-Whilst obtaining this understanding, the CASS auditor shall evaluate whether: - a.
-Management, with the oversight of the governing body, seeks to maintain a culture of honesty and ethical behaviour towards the beneficial owners of client assets; and - b.
+When obtaining this understanding, the CASS auditor shall evaluate whether: - Management, with the oversight of those charged with governance, seeks to maintain a culture of honesty and ethical behaviour towards the beneficial owners of client assets; and - b.
 The strengths in the control environment collectively provide an appropriate foundation for the other components of internal control, and whether those other components are not undermined by deficiencies in the control environment. - 84.
-Particular elements of the control environment that may be relevant to the auditor's evaluation include the following: - (a) Participation by the governing body; - (b) Communication and enforcement of integrity and ethical values; - (c) Management's consideration of the competence levels for particular jobs and how those levels translate into requisite skills and knowledge; and - (d) Assignment of authority and responsibility. - 85.
-The CASS auditor shall obtain an understanding of whether the firm has a process for: - a.
-Identifying risks relevant to client assets and its compliance with the CASS rules and other relevant FCA rules applicable in the context of the engagement; - b.
+Particular elements of the control environment that may be relevant to the auditor's evaluation include the following: - a.
+Participation by those charged with governance; - b.
+Communication and enforcement of integrity and ethical values; - c.
+Management's consideration of the competence levels for particular jobs and how those levels translate into requisite skills and knowledge; and - d.
+Assignment of authority and responsibility. - 85.
+The CASS auditor shall obtain an understanding of the firm's process for: - Identifying risks relevant to client assets and its compliance with the CASS rules applicable in the context of the engagement;

+- b.
 Evaluating the significance of the risks; - c.
 Assessing the likelihood of their occurrence; and - d.
 Determining actions to address those risks. - 86.
-If the CASS auditor identifies risks that management has failed to identify, the auditor shall obtain an understanding of why management's process failed to identify it and determine if there is a significant deficiency in internal control with regard to the firm's risk assessment process.
+If the CASS auditor identifies a risk that management has failed to identify, the auditor shall obtain an understanding of why management's process failed to identify it and determine if there is a significant deficiency in internal control with regard to the firm's risk assessment process.